What are the best HMO plans in the Philippines? Are you looking for the best prepaid HMO cards?

 |Comprehensive Premium Based||Optimum Medical & Health Care||At least 10 employees|

 |Third Party Administration||Optimum Medical & Health Care||Based on corporate needs|

 |BC Flexi Access||Pacific Cross Health Care.
 Inc||at least 20 employees|

 How can an HMO plan help you?

 But why pay for an HMO plan when we can go directly to a doctor for a check-up or hospital for confinement?
 Why do you need to buy insurance?

 The reason is that medical expenses can be huge.
 When you are admitted in a hospital, the bills can run up to tens of thousands to millions of pesos.
-An admission to an emergency ward to get immediate medical attention, undergoing surgeries, or receiving intensive care can be costly too.
+An admission to an emergency ward to get immediate medical attention, undergo surgeries, or receive intensive care can be costly too.

-It’s good if we have the money to pay for them.
-And even if we do have savings, it may not be enough to cover the bills.
-For most of us Filipinos, that’s just not the case.
-We can become poor or even poorer, forced to sell properties, borrow money, declare bankruptcy, or even refuse to be admitted for fear of being a burden to the family.
+It’s good if money is available to pay for them, but that may not be enough to cover the bills.
+And for most of us Filipinos, we have limited savings or even none at all.
+We can become poor or even poorer, forced to sell properties, borrow money, declare bankruptcy, or even refuse to be treated for fear of being a burden to the family.